At 4:30 on a mid-March morning, Chris Kielsmeier pushed the call button near his bed at Cleveland Clinic Hillcrest Hospital.

 “I just felt awful.
 And I'm not an individual that ever gets sick,” notes Chris.
 “One day, I’m coaching the biggest game of our season, and 10 days later I’m in the hospital feeling just beyond awful.
 That's how quick it was on me.”

 Chris was treated with an immunosuppressive drug, in addition to, antibiotics.
 Days later, despite feeling lethargic and achy, he was well enough to go home.
 He took acetaminophen to aid in his recovery.
-He thinks often about how the team of doctors, nurses and staff worked tirelessly to restore his physical and mental health.
+In addition to the physical challenges he faced, Chris says the mental health component has also been an uphill battle.

 Three months after being diagnosed with COVID-19, Chris still battles extreme fatigue.
 His message to others who may be in a similar situation, "Keep fighting."
 (Courtesy: Cleveland State University)